AstronomyAcres/CloudWatcher/README.md

 # CloudWatcher
 Python code for sending Lunatico CloudWatcher data over MQTT

+# Why?
+There are a couple of other CloudWatcher python libraries available.
+However, each of them I tried either didn't work at all, or were so strict in their application of the protocol spec that they crashed at the first variation in response from the CloudWatcher device, whether that was due to communication error, or due to a different configuration from the original authors own unit.

+The approach of this library is to process the received bytes based on the leading character of each block, and ignoring anything that is unexpected or unknown.
+This approach, in my opinion, is especially critical since the CloudWatcher device may be responsible for the safety of your ( potentially expensive ) equipment.

 ## Syntax Help:
 ```
 usage: cw2mqtt.py [-h] [-b BROKER] [-e ELEVATION] [-i INTERVAL] [-p PORT] [-r] [-t TOPIC]